yajthequeen/beyondvelocity161/README.md

 The developer of this website used bootstrap, css, and basic html code. https://getbootstrap.com/

+At the base of the website, users can see the contact details of the organization.

 COLORS AND FONT
 The color was inspired to the organization color scheme.
 The default font of the html was used.

 ----- This website is running at http://beyondvelocity.pythonanywhere.com/ as of June 28, 2021 | 8:30 AM

+The Developers and the Organization contact details. abrevilla@up.edu.ph acimbuido1@up.edu.ph reach.beyondvelocity@gmail.com